Skyscrapers: Inevitable Future or Temporary Fad

 Asian financial crisis of 1997

-In 1992, construction began on the well-known Petronas skyscrapers in Malaysia, also known as the Twin Towers.
-Their height reached 451.9 m.
-They were only commissioned in 1998, a year after the start of a major economic crisis.
+In 1992, construction began on the well-known Petronas Twin Towers in Malaysia.
+They reached a height of 451.9 meters.
+They were not completed until 1998, a year after the onset of a major economic crisis.

 Petronas в Малайзии